 Since you have a business account now, you should be making use of the analytics!
 Here is the thing, Pinterest favors content that has higher repin and impression numbers!
 One thing I like to do, is to make sure I regularly repin those pins that are high up on my analytics to relevant group boards.
 This helps keep the momentum of these pins going which leads to an increase in page views!

 Finally, it is always helpful to use pin schedulers.
-The two most popular are Tailwind and Boardbooster.
-I personally use, and love Boardbooster.
+The most popular is Tailwind.
 You can schedule, loop pins, and it is extremely user friendly.
-For only $5 a month, I have found it totally worth the cost!
+I have found it totally worth the cost!
 So if you want to become a professional blogger, Pinterest is for sure a must have!

 One thing to keep in mind is that Pinterest is more of a Search Engine than a true social platform.
 You can learn more about Pinterest specific SEO if you want to really boost your traffic!